codeZe-us/store/README.md

 # Note
 Login Screen code written but the navigation wasn't passed to link with the application due to time.
+FakStore API does not provide endpoint/API for registration of users.

 # Command for running the app